Y-Chat/y-chat/social-db/README.md

 ## ER-Diagram
 ### Current Schema
+- TODO newest version does not have updated strings for profile pictures
 ![Social DB ERD](social-db-erd.png)

 ### How to create an ER-Diagram in pgAdmin
 1. Open pgAdmin
 2. Navigate to `social-db-group` -> `social-db` -> `Databases` -> `social-db` -> `Schemas`